Welcome to the technical documentation site for the Celo project!

 Users have access to and fully control their funds and account keys, and don't need to depend on third parties to make payments.

-The Celo project is at a prototype stage.
+The Celo project is live on Mainnet!

 The code is entirely open source and available on GitHub.
 Versions of all the major components of both the protocol and wallet exist, but the platform as a whole is under active development and testing by the Celo community.